microsoft/copilot-camp/samples/northwind-plugin-b/README.md

     `teamsapp account login m365`

-1. Upload the package using the Teams Toolkit CLI:
+1. Upload the package using the Teams Toolkit CLI.
+Run below command while in the root folder of the project:

-   `teamsapp m365 sideloading -file-path ./pluginPackage-Local/build/pluginPackage.zip`
+   `teamsapp install -file-path ./pluginPackage-Local/build/pluginPackage.zip`

 1. Wait 15 minutes